• Discounts and special offers

 • TaxAct offers robust plans at a price between TurboTax and TaxSlayer.
 TaxAct has an edge over the competition when it comes to professional support.

 • If you need help when filing, you can get it at no cost with Xpert Assist no matter which plan you have.
 Xpert Assist connects you with experienced tax professionals who can take a look at your returns and help you through any barriers you’re facing.
-The only catch is that you’ll need to submit your question and schedule a call with a pro and therefore may have to wait for help.
+The only catch is that you’ll need to submit your question and schedule a call with a professional, which means you might have to wait for assistance.

 TurboTax: Premium platform